 Fact 3: Canada has a double glass ceiling almost everywhere.
 University campuses that produce colored graduates but hires and promotes mostly White people are just one example of the double glass ceiling.
 There are many more examples and you just need to learn where to find them.
 One great way of finding these examples is by talking to people, especially students.
 I say “talk to students” because most of the Canadian students are freakishly well-educated and knowledgeable.

 Fact 4: Canada allows colored people including Brown, Black, and Aboriginals to be jailed even for very minor offenses.
 There are also queer cases like Toronto 18 where most of the colored men who were arrested were later released.

 Fact 5: Canada has a Rich-Poor Gap and we all know that poverty is linked to crime.
 Poverty can also be created by isolating minorities from the majority, which is how you will still find that “Brown people like doing business with Black people”.

 Fact 6: It is very easy to make innocent people say that they are guilty; believe they are guilty; and then tell everyone that they guilty.
-I think that most of the Canadian colored people who are being jailed were trapped through use of circumstances and lies.
+I think that most of the colored people who are being jailed in Canada were trapped through use of circumstances and lies.
 James L. Trainum’s book “How the Police Generate False Confessions: An Inside Look at the Interrogation Room” shares the techniques that are used to brainwash victims into believing that they are the “real hard-core criminals” or the “new, protected, and loved informants”.
 But know that these techniques do not work on everyone.
 What if the only free men from the Toronto 18 case were those on whom these techniques did not work?
 What if the rest are jailed because these techniques worked on them?
 Is this why we do not have much exposure to how these kind of cases are being run.